 Evaluations for Stuttering

-We will begin with a free initial consultation to answer your questions and discuss your concerns regarding your child's communication.
+We will begin with an initial consultation to answer your questions and discuss your concerns regarding your child's communication.
 When an evaluation is recommended, we will use a combination of parent and client interviews, standardized assessment, observation, and dynamic test measures to develop a full picture of your child's skills and challenges.
 Following the evaluation, we will collaborate to develop a treatment plan and individualized goals.